kcranston/autograding-notebooks/nbgrader_local_dev.md

 **Which nbgrader?**

-To simply test release version of nbgrader:
+To simply use the release version of nbgrader:

-   `pip install nbgrader` (or conda)
+   `pip install nbgrader` (or use conda)

-To follow along with the implementation of partial credit, use my fork (as of May 2, the master branch is unchanged from base nbgrader):
+To follow along with the implementation of partial credit, use the partial_credit branch of the [kcranston fork](https://github.com/kcranston/nbgrader):

-   `pip install --upgrade git+https://github.com/kcranston/nbgrader.git`
+   `pip install --upgrade git+https://github.com/kcranston/nbgrader.git@partial_credit`

-If you want to make changes to nbgrader code and test on the fly, install from local git repo:
+If you want to make local changes to nbgrader code and test on the fly, install from local git repo after cloning the nbgrader repo you want:

    `pip install -e /path_to_local_repo`